Mohammed-Abdi/ddu-stack/README.md

 - 🎯 Categorized by academic years for easy, organized browsing
 - 🧾 Supports `pdf`, `pptx`, `docx`, `xml`,and more
 - 📥 Download or preview with one click
+- 💯 Perfect Lighthouse scores — 100 in Performance, Accessibility, Best Practices, and SEO
 - 📱 Fully responsive UI

 ## 📦 Getting Started